-- A. The following are definitions of terms or phrases contained within this document.
-The following definitions apply to this procedure only. - College Community any person who falls into the following groups: student, faculty member, college official or any other person employed by the college.
-The Vice President for Learning and Student Services shall determine a person's status in a particular situation. - 2.
-College Official any person employed by the college, performing assigned administrative or professional responsibilities pursuant to this code. - College Premises includes all land, building, facilities and other property in the possession of or owned, used or controlled by the college. - Days Working days exclusive of official holidays as identified in the college catalog; all time lines may be extended by mutual agreement of involved parties. - 5.
-Faculty Member any person hired by the college to conduct instruction. - 6.
-Student all persons taking courses at the college either full time or part time.
-Persons who are not officially enrolled within a four-semester time period but who have a continuing relationship, based on attendance with the college, within a two-year period of time, are considered "students." - Vice President for Learning and Student Services - College administrator designated by the President for oversight and administration of all academic violations of the Student Conduct Code. - 8.
-Academic Misconduct all acts of misconduct associated with academic work in a classroom, laboratory, online or clinical learning setting.
-Academic misconduct includes, but is not limited to, cheating and plagiarism.
-The Vice President for Learning and Student Services shall have final judgment over whether an act of misconduct is considered to be academic or non-academic.
+The following are definitions of terms or phrases contained within this procedure.
+The following definitions apply to this procedure only.

+- A. College Community any person who falls into the following groups: student, faculty member, college official or any other person employed by the college.
+The Vice President for Learning and Student Services shall determine a person's status in a particular situation. - B. College Official any person employed by the college, performing assigned administrative or professional responsibilities pursuant to this code. - C. College Premises includes all land, building, facilities and other property in the possession of or owned, used or controlled by the college. - D. Days Working days exclusive of official holidays as identified in the college catalog; all time lines may be extended by mutual agreement of involved parties. - E. Faculty Member any person hired by the college to conduct instruction. - F. Student all persons taking courses at the college either full time or part time.
+Persons who are not officially enrolled within a four-semester time period but who have a continuing relationship, based on attendance with the college, within a two-year period of time, are considered "students." - G. Vice President for Learning and Student Services College administrator designated by the President for oversight and administration of all academic violations of the Student Conduct Code. - H. Academic Misconduct all acts of misconduct associated with academic work in a classroom, laboratory, online or clinical learning setting.
+Academic misconduct includes, but is not limited to, cheating, plagiarism, and violations of ethical standards set by individual programs and courses. - 1.
+Cheating - includes, but is not limited to, the following: - a.
+Use of any unauthorized assistance in taking quizzes, tests, assessments or examination; - b.
+Dependence upon the aid of sources beyond those authorized by the faculty member in writing papers, preparing reports, solving problems, or carrying out other assignments or clinical responsibilities;

-- (a) Cheating includes, but is not limited to, the following: - Use of any unauthorized assistance in taking quizzes, tests, assessments or examination; - Dependence upon the aid of sources beyond those authorized by the faculty member in writing papers, preparing reports, solving problems, or carrying out other assignments or clinical responsibilities; and - The acquisition, without permission, of tests or other academic material belonging to a member of the college faculty or staff. - (b) Plagiarism includes, but is not limited to, the following: - Use of paraphrase or direct quotation of the published or unpublished work of another person without their full and clear acknowledgement; - Unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers and/or other academic materials; and - Use of information gathered from the internet that is not properly acknowledged or identified as such.
+- c.
+The acquisition, without permission, of tests or other academic material belonging to a member of the college faculty or staff. - 2.
+Plagiarism includes, but is not limited to, the following: - Use of paraphrase or direct quotation of the published or unpublished work of another person without their full and clear acknowledgement; - Unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers and/or other academic materials; - c.
+Use of information gathered from the Internet that is not properly acknowledged or identified as such.